-State law requires that copies of any federal income tax returns, any wage and earnings statements (W-2 forms), and any other documents (such as income worksheets) for each member of the household be provided to the property appraiser.
-The property appraiser can not grant the additional exemption without the required documentation.
+State law requires that copies of any federal income tax returns, any wage and earnings statements (W-2 forms), and any other documents (such as income worksheets) for every member of the household be provided to the property appraiser.
+The property appraiser's office can not grant the additional exemption without the required documentation.

 Proof of Age Documentation

 For each owner who is at least 65 years of age and resides on the property, you must provide one of the following items as proof of age: